Open-Source-Community/Game-25-Tasks/Session 10 Task/task10.md

 - point 6 is self-study, but is relatively easy to search for and implement.
 You might have already tried it before.
 - You are free to use any assets you like from the internet.
 You can also look at the attached links for reference or to download from.
 - The levels don't need to be complex, and don't need to be indoors.
 You can make outdoor scenes/levels if you want.
 Be creative!
+- Deadline will be Monday the 28th at 11:59 PM

 ## Resources